ashish98-y/nexusinstallation/README.md

         "disable-legacy-registry":true
      }

-    here 3.14.245.92 is the public ip of nexus server and its port 8081 is the default port of nexus
+    here 3.14.245.92 is the public ip of nexus server and its port 8081 is the default port of nexus and 8083 is the repository port of http.

     sudo service docker restart
     sudo docker login -u admin -p sowdha1965 3.14.245.92:8083